 All of these activities are home-based.
 This means you can handle the preparation of weed oil or cannabutter and the subsequent dishes on your spare time.
 As long as you have all the ingredients and the equipment to get it done correctly, the process is simple and can quickly save you a lot of money quickly.
 The Ardent NOVA Decarboxyolator is the perfect tool if you are looking for the best way to decarb cannabis to make THC oil without wasting time or material.

 If you wish to add flower to your food intake, there are multiple options to do it depending on your taste and personal preferences.
-Don’t forget the benefits of using decarbed cannabis without going through the infusion process.
+There are plenty of recipes using canna oil that you can use.
+Don’t forget there are also benefits of using decarbed cannabis without going through the infusion process.
 There are even recipes for making cannabis ice cream.
 Since there are a lot of ways to use canna oil and cannabutter, we put together a list of uses, along with the best oils for each one.

 Using cannabutter or cannabis canola oil in baked goods are classic ways to make edibles, but a lot of people have started using cannabis coconut oil in their favorite sweet treats since it’s vegan and paleo-friendly.
 You can also use infused olive oil in your baked goods although it’s important to know that most olive oils have a strong flavor that may change the flavor of your finished goodie.